Tides

 • Sea level is at its highest

-• Hilbre Island may be completely cut off
+• Hilbre may be completely cut off

 • Route is underwater